A Survey of Machine Learning for Estimating Workload: Considering Unknown Tasks: Non-IID Machine Learning Methods

-The primary technique for domain-invariant representation learning is domain alignment, which seeks to minimize the difference across source domains, such that a latent representation consisting of only essential features is learned~\cite{hu2020domain}.
-Domain alignment techniques measure this difference in many ways, including minimizing moments~\cite{ghifary2016scatter}, contrastive loss~\cite{kim2021selfreg}, KL divergence~\cite{wang2021respecting}, or maximum mean discrepancy~\cite{li2018domain}.
-Prior work combined domain alignment metrics with domain-adversarial learning~\cite{li2018domain}.
-The primary difference between domain-adversarial techniques for domain generalization and domain adaptation is that the source/target discriminator must differentiate between multiple source domains.
+The primary technique for domain-invariant representation learning is domain alignment, which seeks to minimize the difference across source domains, such that a latent representation consisting of only essential features is learned \citep{hu2020domain}.
+Domain alignment techniques measure this difference in many ways, including minimizing moments \citep{ghifary2016scatter}, contrastive loss \citep{kim2021selfreg}, or maximum mean discrepancy \citep{li2018domain}.
+A key difference between domain-adversarial techniques for domain generalization and domain adaptation is that the discriminator must differentiate between multiple source domains.

 Data manipulation techniques seek to artificially enhance the size and diversity of a dataset via data augmentation or generation.
-Data augmentation performs deterministic transformations over existing data to create new examples~\cite{otalora2019staining}.
+Data augmentation performs deterministic transformations over existing data to create new examples \citep{otalora2019staining}.
 However, data augmentation is not domain-agnostic, as useful transformations are specific to an application domain.
-Data generation uses generative machine learning models (e.g., Variational Autoencoders~\cite{ilse2020diva}, Generative Adversarial Networks~\cite{li2021simple}) to create completely new training examples.
-These techniques are domain-agnostic, but the underlying models are hard to train and require a high training data volume~\cite{goodfellow2020generative}.
+Data generation uses generative machine learning models (e.g., Variational Autoencoders \citep{ilse2020diva}, Generative Adversarial Networks \citep{li2021simple}) to create completely new training examples.
+These techniques are domain-agnostic, but the underlying models are hard to train and require a high data volumes \citep{goodfellow2020generative}.
 These techniques cannot be applied to workload estimation, as generating realistic physiological metrics that correctly correspond to the workload values is non-trivial.